8 December 2022

 • Hatsu-hinode: The First Sunrise

-• Osechi ryori: Culinary Tradition at the Table
+• Osechi Ryori: Culinary Tradition at the Table

-• Hatsu-moude: New Year Wishes
+• Hatsu-mode: New Year Wishes

 • Japanese Calligraphy: The First Brush Stroke of the Year

-• The Year of the Rabbit
+• The Year of the Dragon

 Hatsu-hinode: The First Sunrise

+Hatsu-hinode, the first sunrise on the morning of January 1, is considered an auspicious moment as it is said to be when the god of the new year appears and brings happiness to households.
 Many people travel to locations where they can catch the first light of the sunrise and pray to the gods.
 Some people climb mountains like Mt.
 Fuji or even take early flights to experience the awing beauty of the first sunrise of the new year up close.

-Osechi ryori: Culinary Tradition at the Table
+Osechi Ryori: Culinary Tradition at the Table

-"Osechi ryori" is the name for the array of dishes served during the New Year holidays.
-Traditionally, an abundant amount of dishes was made from scratch at the end of the year and set in a Jubako bento Box as many stores were closed during the New Year holidays.
-Also, Osechi ryori was made to last for the three days of New Year so that no one had to cook during the holidays.
+Osechi ryori is the name for the array of dishes served during the New Year holidays.
+Traditionally, an abundant amount of dishes was made from scratch at the end of the year and set in a Jubako bento box as many stores were closed during the New Year holidays.
+Also, osechi ryori was made to last for the three days of New Year so that no one had to cook during the holidays.

-Another tradition that takes place at the table is drinking "Otoso."
+Another tradition that takes place at the table is drinking otoso

-The item used to drink Otoso is the sake ware set as seen in the photo.
+The item used to drink otoso is the sake ware set as seen in the photo.
 We chose the White Porcelain "Toso" Arita Sake Set.
 For an added festive feel on the table, you can also use lacquerware sake sets.

 Learn more from our article Osechi ryori: Culinary Art Celebrating the New Year.

-Hatsu-moude: New Year Wishes
+Hatsu-mode: New Year Wishes

 A New Year's tradition still well in place is visiting shrines and temples.
-These visits are called "Hatsu-moude" which literally means the first visit to a shrine or temple in the new year.
+These visits are called Hatsu-mode which literally means the first visit to a shrine or temple in the new year.
 For some people, this is the one occasion throughout the whole year that they wear a kimono to pay respects to the gods at shrines and temples.
-During Hatsu-moude, people express their gratitude for the past year and wish for good health, happiness, and prosperity for the new year.
+During Hatsu-mode, people express their gratitude for the past year and wish for good health, happiness, and prosperity for the new year.

-After making their wishes, many people try their luck for the new year with an "omikuji," a fortune-telling piece of paper that shows the fortune of the near future.
+After making their wishes, many people try their luck for the new year with an omikuji, a fortune-telling piece of paper that shows the fortune of the near future.
 It not only shows the result of good luck or bad luck but also describes in detail advice and suggestions regarding health, work, and relationships.

-An "omikuji" can be found at many temples and shrines all year round, so during your next visit to Japan, try out your luck with an "omikuji."
+An omikuji can be found at many temples and shrines all year round, so during your next visit to Japan, try out your luck with an omikuji.

 Japanese Calligraphy: The First Brush Stroke of the Year

-"Kakizome" is the custom of writing letters in Japanese calligraphy during the New Year's holiday.
+Kakizome is the custom of writing letters in Japanese calligraphy during the New Year's holiday.

 It is customary to write words expressing New Year's resolutions or four-character idioms wishing good health or happiness.